Cross Connection Control Program

 Typically, water flows in one direction from the drinking water system into a building.
 Under certain circumstances, such as a water main break, negative pressure can be created, causing water to flow in the opposite direction.
 This is called backflow.
 If a cross connection exists, backflow can cause contaminated water to flow back through the drinking water system, which can result in dangerous health risks.

-To prevent water from backflowing into the water distribution system, there are several backflow prevention devices that can be installed on cross connections.
-Most residential properties connected to an FVRD water system have dual check valves installed in conjunction with their water meter assemblies, providing premise isolation.
-For commercial connections, one of the following backflow prevention devices may be required to protect the water distribution system from contamination:
+There are several backflow prevention devices that can be installed on cross connections to prevent water from backflowing into the water distribution system.
+Most residential properties connected to an FVRD water system already have dual check valves installed in conjunction with their water meter assemblies.

 - Dual Check Valve

 - Double Check Valve

 Once installed, annual inspections must be carried out by a certified inspector who will also complete and submit this Backflow Assembly Test Form to the FVRD.
 To find a certified inspector, please call (604-702-5000) or email the FVRD’s Engineering Department.